pixelJedi/VirtualFileSystem/README.md

 The **VFS** (Virtual File System) is used for managing thousands of files packed in a few physical ones, which can be useful in systems with read/write limitations.
 This implementation is being developed mostly for educational purposes.

 > :radioactive: The system is currently under development, use it on your own risk.
 The repo is public only because stars wanted it to be this way.
 All recent changes commited for for educational purposes only.<br/>
 > The description below describes the general concept.
-If you want to check known issues, jump to the [FAQ](https://github.com/pixelJedi/VirtualFileSystem#faq).
+If you want to know more, jump to the [FAQ](https://github.com/pixelJedi/VirtualFileSystem#faq).

 The current implementation uses *command line interface* to prompt parameters and log intermediate results.